wp-plugins/homepage-pop-up/readme.txt

 2. Result on the homepage

 == Changelog ==
+= 1.2 =
+* New popup design
+* New admin design
+* More responsive
+* Added possibility to enter the width of the popup
+* Added "call to action" button
 = 1.1 =
 * Minor bug fixes
 * Added Localization EN, FR, DE